intel-lab-lkp/linux/Documentation/gpu/vkms.rst

   must be set too.
 - default_color_range: Default color range presented to the userspace, same values as supported_color_ranges
+- supported_formats: List of supported formats for this plane.
+To add a new item in the list, write it using a plus and fourcc code: +XR24 To remove a format, use a minus and its fourcc: -XR24 To add all formats use +*
+  To remove all formats, use -*

 Continue by creating one or more CRTCs::